FluidTYPO3/vhs/README.md

 Contains ViewHelpers to check for user login and/or group membership of users in both FE and BE contexts.
 The Allow and Deny ViewHelpers are Condition ViewHelpers.

+### Site

+Contains ViewHelpers to interact with Site values such as site name and site url.

 ### Var

 Contains VieWHelpers to modify, read, output and check variables used in the template.

 ## ViewHelper argument reference